 How is the project being funded?

-The scheme is expected to be fully funded by National Highways Designated Funds.
-It was agreed after we (Essex County Council) successfully made the case for improved walking and cycling facilities as part of National Highways’ M25 Junction 28 Improvements project.
-Funding is currently available to cover the development of the scheme, while construction funding will need to be agreed separately and will be dependent on demonstrating value for money.
+The scheme will be fully funded by National Highways Designated Funds.
+This was agreed after we (Essex County Council, with the support of Transport for London and London Borough of Havering) successfully made the case for improved walking and cycling facilities as part of National Highways’ M25 Junction 28 Improvements project.
+Funding has already been provided to cover the development of the scheme to date, while we are currently in the process of agreeing the funding needed for construction.

-Why is a shared-use path proposed for most of the route rather than a segregated (separated from pedestrians) facility?)
+Why are you providing a shared-use path rather than a segregated (separated from pedestrians) facility?

-While we strongly support providing segregated cycling facilities wherever possible and fully appreciate the benefits, there is limited space along sections of the A1023 Brook Street/London Road.
-Based on current cycling usage along the route, we would also struggle to make the case for the funding likely to be needed to provide segregated facilities along the route.
+While we strongly support providing segregated cycling facilities wherever possible and fully appreciate the benefits, there is limited space or opportunities along sections of the A1023 Brook Street/London Road and it would require us to remove right-turn traffic lanes.
+Based on current cycling usage along the route, we would also struggle to make the case for the funding likely to be needed to provide segregated facilities.

-Why are you proposing to introduce double yellow lines along the A1023 and what parking restrictions would there be as a result?
+Why are you introducing double yellow lines along the A1023 and what parking restrictions will there be as a result?

-We are proposing to introduce new double yellow lines along both sides of the A1023 Brook Street/London Road from the proposed toucan crossing near Vicarage Close to Kavanaghs Road.
+We are proposing to introduce new double yellow lines along both sides of the A1023 Brook Street/London Road from the proposed toucan crossing near Vicarage Close to Westwood Avenue.

 Double yellow lines mean 'no waiting at any time' and only allow parking in specific instances.
 You can load or unload on them providing it is continuous.
 Blue badge holders can also park on them for up to three hours.